mattosaurus/PgpCore/README.md

 string signedContent = await pgp.SignArmoredStringAsync("String to sign");
 ```
 ### Clear Sign
 Clear sign the provided file, stream, or string using a private key so that it is still human readable.
+A common use of digital signatures is to sign usenet postings or email messages.
+In such situations it is undesirable to compress the document while signing it.
+This is because the signature would then depend on the compression algorithm used.
+This is problematic when different people use different compression algorithms.
+To overcome this problem, the OpenPGP digital signature format has a special type of signature that is not computed on the message itself.
+Instead, the signature is computed on a "cleartext" version of the message - a version that is exactly the same as the original message except that it is not compressed and certain types of information (such as the end of line markers) are not included.
+This cleartext version is then compressed and the signature is appended to the compressed cleartext to produce the final message.

 [`gpg --output "C:\TEMP\Content\content.txt" --clearsign  "C:\TEMP\Content\clearSigned.pgp"`](https://www.gnupg.org/gph/en/manual/x135.html)
 #### ClearSignFileAsync